There’s much more to think about when knocking down a wall than simply breaking out the sledgehammer and impersonating a wrecking ball.

 - Rotary hammer: £100 upwards

-You’ll also need tear-resistant gloves, a hard hat, protective goggles and an N95 standard mask, none of which cost more than a few pounds each to buy.
+You’ll also need tear-resistant gloves, a hard hat, protective goggles and an N95 standard mask, none of which cost more than a few pounds each.

 Don’t fancy doing this job yourself?
 Find top-rated builders in your area by clicking the button below:

 Final Thoughts – How Much Does it Cost to Knock Down a Wall in the UK?

 As is often the case, the most affordable way to knock down a wall is to do it yourself.

 If the wall is (a) small, (b) external and/or (c) non-load bearing, this can be accomplished, providing you invest a few hundred pounds in protective clothing and hardwearing equipment like a rotary hammer.

 However, most people will choose the safer route of bringing in a builder to tackle the work on their behalf.

 Knocking down walls is a builder’s bread and butter, and any reputable firm should be able to deliver a high-quality finish relatively quickly.